chinapedia/wikipedia.abstract.en/Page/Devonian.md

 The greening of land

-Devonianscene-green.jpgs.
+s.
 With large land-dwelling herbivores not yet present, large forests grew and shaped the landscape.]]
 Many Early Devonian plants did not have true roots or leaves like extant plants although vascular tissue is observed in many of those plants.
 Some of the early land plants such as _Drepanophycus_ likely spread by vegetative growth and spores.[22]
 The earliest land plants such as _Cooksonia_ consisted of leafless, dichotomous axes and terminal sporangia and were generally very short-statured, and grew hardly more than a few centimetres tall.[23]
 By far the largest land organism during this period was the enigmatic _Prototaxites_, which was possibly the fruiting body of an enormous fungus,[24] rolled liverwort mat,[25] or another organism of uncertain affinities[26] that stood more than tall, and towered over the low, carpet-like vegetation.
 By the Middle Devonian, shrub-like forests of primitive plants existed: lycophytes, horsetails, ferns, and progymnosperms had evolved.
 Most of these plants had true roots and leaves, and many were quite tall.
 The earliest-known trees, from the genus _Wattieza_, appeared in the Late Devonian around 385 Mya.[27]
 In the Late Devonian, the tree-like ancestral Progymnosperm _Archaeopteris_ which had conifer-like true wood and fern-like foliage and the cladoxylopsids grew.[28]
 (See also: lignin.)
 These are the oldest-known trees of the world's first forests.
 By the end of the Devonian, the first seed-forming plants had appeared.
 This rapid appearance of so many plant groups and growth forms has been called the "Devonian Explosion".

 The 'greening' of the continents acted as a carbon sink, and atmospheric concentrations of carbon dioxide may have dropped.
 This may have cooled the climate and led to a massive extinction event.
 See Late Devonian extinction.